Aeva Technologies Inc. (AEVA) can beat the pack with these strategies

-In Monday’s session, Aeva Technologies Inc. (NYSE:AEVA) marked $2.00 per share, up from $1.96 in the previous session.
-While Aeva Technologies Inc. has overperformed by 2.04%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AEVA fell by -74.23%, with highs and lows ranging from $10.75 to $1.75, whereas the simple moving average fell by -42.51% in the last 200 days.
+While Aeva Technologies Inc. has overperformed by 3.33%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AEVA fell by -77.32%, with highs and lows ranging from $10.75 to $1.72, whereas the simple moving average fell by -45.15% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now